agoodlad-instructor-notes/m018-fall-ii-2020/index.md

 Here are my lecture notes for my M018 instructor lectures for this class:

-IMPORTANT NOTE: There are also notes for the 2020 Fall I period when I also instructed the class.
+IMPORTANT NOTE: There are additionally notes for the 2020 Fall I period when I also instructed the class.
 These [Fall I notes](https://agoodlad-instructor-notes.github.io/m018-fall-i-2020) are very similar to these Fall II notes except less polished on the explanations but with more homework explanations.

 **Linear Equations**